What is asynchronous learning?

 Here are eight tips to optimize your asynchronous learning strategy:

-Include videos
+2. Include videos

 Short videos engage learners more than visual text.
 You can include relevant Ted Talks, educational YouTube videos, or even create your own videos to engage your learners.
 Learners are more likely to retain information when visually engaged by videos than they would with other types of media.

-Add interactive features
+3. Add interactive features

 Similarly, including interactive elements also helps keep learners engaged with the subject.
 Unlike static content and textbook materials, learners are more likely to engage when they’re invited to interact with their lesson.
 You can use audio-visual content, simulated assessments, and even invite your learners to participate in real-time scenarios to illustrate a concept.
-You can also engage your learners in games and reality-based use cases that get learners to practice the skills their new skills.
+You can also engage your learners in games and reality-based use cases that get learners to practice their new skills.

-Discussion boards and forums
+4. Set up discussion boards and forums

 Encourage learners to post their learning experiences, questions, and views on discussion boards.
 These boards are a great way to connect people.
 They can also be used to facilitate shared assignments like group discussions, which learners can participate in at their convenience.
 Learners can also use online forums to post their questions and get responses from fellow learners or an instructor.